 How long does it take to get a web design degree online?

-For an online bachelor’s in web design, expect to spend about 4 years as a full time student.
-If you school offers accelerated programs, you can finish much faster.
-And of course an associate’s or certificate program could be completed in much less time.
+For an online bachelor’s in web design, expect to spend about 4 years as a full-time student.
+If your school offers accelerated programs, you can finish much faster.
+And of course, an associate’s or certificate program could be completed in much less time.

 What jobs are available in web design?

 After earning an online web design degree, you can pursue a number of different careers.
 Here are some examples:

 - Applications developer